Released: 25th June 2001

 Chart run: 1-5-13-18-23-29-38-45-45-48-56-65-68-X-75-75-71-60

-With a #1 single and album under their belt, Hear’Say had successfully made the transition from TV talent show to bona fide chart stars.
+With a #1 single and album under their belt, Hear’Say had successfully transitioned from TV talent show to bona fide chart stars.
 But a few months down the line, how would their second single fare without the aid of a hit ITV show?

-As it happens, The Way To Your Love is in many respects a more accurate representation of Hear’Say as a pop act than Pure and Simple had been.
-Produced by Stargate, the track featured a sound more consistent with that of their peers, most notably S Club 7, who had also worked with the same production team for their debut album.
-While this was always the “obvious” second single, in hindsight we may have picked something like I Didn’t Want You Anyway or Not The Kind, just to avoid the remarkably short Popstars campaign having been quite so predictable.
-It’s not that The Way To Your Love is a bad choice, it’s just one you could see coming a mile off.
+The Way To Your Love was, in some respects, a more accurate representation of where Hear’Say were being pitched as a pop act than Pure and Simple had been.
+Produced by Stargate, the track featured a sound consistent with that of their peers, most notably S Club 7, who also worked with the same production team for their debut album.
+Thus, this was always the ‘obvious’ second single because it offered Hear’Say a degree of safety.
+And it was probably the best move, even if the downside – in hindsight – is that because the Popstars campaign ended up being so short-lived, there was never any real element of surprise about it, which songs like I Didn’t Want You Anyway or Not The Kind could have provided.

-The track was remixed slightly for its release as a single; it was a somewhat unconventional move so early into an album campaign – but then Hear’Say’s launch had been anything but conventional.
-Being completely honest we prefer the album version over the Jiant Radio Edit, which sounds almost a little anaemic by comparison.
-It adds some slightly cooler sound effects and electro riffs into the composition, but in exchange noticeably strips out the bass, leaving the track sounding somewhat cold and aloof.
-Comparing both versions, we would say that The Way To Your Love has the sort of melody that sounds much better as a fuller production.
-So, while the changes aren’t by any means a deal-breaker, you do feel there’s probably a middle ground somewhere between the two versions of the song that would sound perfect.
+The track was remixed slightly for its release as a single, which is a somewhat unconventional move so early into an album campaign, but then Hear’Say’s launch had been quite unlike anything before.
+The Jiant Radio Edit adds slightly cooler sound effects and electro riffs into the production, but in exchange strips out the bass, leaving the track sounding somewhat anaemic by comparison to the album version.
+None of the changes are a deal-breaker, but there’s probably a middle ground somewhere between the two that would keep the best of both.

-Even before the radio edit, it was true to say that many of the rough edges evident within Pure and Simple had been smoothed out by the second single.
-Most noticeably, The Way To Your Love no longer sounds like five solo singers performing on the same song.
-For while each member of Hear’Say still gets a turn in the spotlight, Kym Marsh had been installed more visibly as the lead singer and when she’s not delivering her own vocals, she’s to be found providing back-up to her colleagues.
-Noel and Danny are also heavily featured, which works well here; although their tones are markedly different, both have strong pop voices that lift the track.
-And certainly, from a wider perspective, this was not something that many of their immediate chart rivals could boast.
+Even before the radio edit, many of the rough edges evident within Pure and Simple had been smoothed out for The Way To Your Love.
+Hear’Say no longer come across as five solo singers performing on the same song.
+While each member still gets a turn in the spotlight, Kym Marsh had been visibly installed as the lead singer and when she’s not delivering her own lines, she’s used to harmonise and provide backing vocals.
+Noel Sullivan and Danny Foster are also heavily featured, which works well here; although their tones are markedly different, both have strong pop voices that lift the track.
+And certainly, from a wider perspective, this was not something many of their immediate chart rivals could boast.

 And nowhere was that more evident than in the music video.
-It’s a cute concept, opting for a Hear’Say x Little House On The Prairie concept.
-But the main focus seems to be on really pushing the group as a cohesive unit.
-Inevitably after their formation, there were rumours of in-fighting and rivalries, so naturally, the video takes every opportunity to portray Hear’Say as the best of friends, cosying up to one another and playfighting.
-By the end of the video, that point has well and truly been hammered home – arguably at the expense of the choreography shots – which suggest fundamental improvements had been made in that respect, but which ultimately don’t ever really become a focal point.
+It’s a cute concept, putting Hear’Say in a Little House On The Prairie-esque setup.
+But the main focus seems to be on pushing the group as a cohesive unit.
+Inevitably after their formation came rumours of in-fighting and rivalries, so naturally, the video takes every opportunity to portray Hear’Say as the best of friends, cosying up to one another and playfighting.
+There’s also a bit more focus on trying to show the group could pull off choreographed sequences, though even if they were natural dancers, this isn’t necessarily the kind of track that lends itself well to a dance routine.
+So, sensibly, these are heavily edited and never become the focal point.

-It’s a shame that The Way To Your Love was always set up to fail by the success of Pure and Simple and the unrealistic expectations subsequently demanded of Hear’Say.
-Common sense to anyone with any knowledge of the chart would dictate that with the Popstars album having sold over half a million copies and without an accompanying TV show, The Way To Your Love was never going to replicate the sales figures of its predecessor.
-So, while the single did debut atop the chart shifting a respectable 75,000 copies to do so, it ultimately wound up as the second-lowest selling #1 single of the year.
+It’s a shame that The Way To Your Love was always set up to fail by the success of Pure and Simple and the unrealistic expectations subsequently placed upon Hear’Say.
+Common sense should dictate that with the Popstars album having sold over half a million copies and without the platform of a TV show from which to launch the single, The Way To Your Love was never going to replicate the sales figures of its predecessor.
+So, while this did debut atop the chart – shifting a respectable 75,000 copies to do so – total sales of 196,090 copies placed it #55 on the year-end chart and the second-lowest selling #1 single of 2001.
 A fact that did not go unnoticed.